Expensify/App/contributingGuides/TS_STYLE.md

 - Found type bugs.
 Now what?

-  If TypeScript migration uncovers a bug that has been “invisible,” there are two options an author of a migration PR can take
+  If TypeScript migration uncovers a bug that has been “invisible,” there are two options an author of a migration PR can take:

   - Fix issues if they are minor.
-Document each fix in the PR comment
+Document each fix in the PR comment.
   - Suppress a TypeScript error stemming from the bug with `@ts-expect-error`.
 Create a separate GH issue.
 Prefix the issue title with `[TS ERROR #<issue-number-of-migration-PR>]`.
 Cross-link the migration PR and the created GH issue.
 On the same line as `@ts-expect-error`, put down the GH issue number prefixed with `TODO:`.

   > The `@ts-expect-error` annotation tells the TS compiler to ignore any errors in the line that follows it.
 However, if there's no error in the line, TypeScript will also raise an error.